openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/usage.md

 - current version of this tool and its key dependent package "UCSCXenaTools".
 - where the datasets come from.

-If you use this tool locally, sometimes the version number can help you check if there is a update of this tool.
+If you use this tool locally, sometimes the version number can help you check if there is a update of this tool and track any bug when you report to the developers.

 ### Quick search